Financial Assistance for BEST Students

 Apprenticeships offer students valuable opportunities for employment in their career fields while pursuing their education at Wake Tech.
 Students sign an apprenticeship agreement with an employer sponsor.
 Their tuition is paid either by the employer sponsor or by funds available through ApprenticeshipNC.
-More information about specific department apprenticeships will be available Fall 2020.
-To learn more, visit Frequently Asked Questions or Federal Apprenticeship .
+Check with ApprenticeshipNC or Apprenticeship.gov for more information.

-Scholarships opportunities are described on the Wake Tech Foundation website.
+Scholarship opportunities are described on the Wake Tech Foundation website.

-Sponsorships are arranged through direct company contact and approval; agreements usually specify a work-period obligation following graduation.
+Sponsorships are arranged through direct company contact and approval.
+Agreements usually specify a work period obligation following graduation.

 The CARE Center is a resource for students who need emergency financial assistance, as well as help with food, technology, transportation and wellness needs.

 Work-Based Learning (WBL) offers opportunities for eligible students to gain work experience in their career fields and earn course credits at the same time.
 Most BEST degrees offer WBL as elective credit.
 Typically, only students in Associate in Applied Science degree programs have WBL options, but there are some exceptions.
 Students should talk with their advisors about the best time to pursue work-based learning.